2003-2008 Toyota Corolla

 Bass in your Toyota Corolla

-The Corolla comes with a decent-sized trunk so finding room for a subwoofer and amplifier (or a powered sub) won’t be a problem.
+The Corolla has a decent-sized trunk, so finding room for a subwoofer and amplifier (or a powered sub) won’t be a problem.
 You can use the wiring of the rear deck speakers to get a signal to your sub system.

 Other options for your Corolla